TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 5. Custom IAM Role
 • Definition: A role created and defined manually by you (the user), tailored to meet specific permission requirements.
+• Purpose: Allows precise control over what actions can be performed on which AWS resources.